Sichuan–Tibet railway

-The Sichuan–Tibet railway, Sichuan–Xizang railway or Chuanzang railway (川藏铁路 (川藏鐵路, Chuānzàng Tiělù)) is a high-elevation higher-speed railway in China that will connect Chengdu, the provincial capital of Sichuan, and Lhasa, the provincial capital of Tibet, when fully completed.
+The Sichuan–Tibet railway, Sichuan–Xizang railway or Chuanzang railway (川藏铁路 (川藏鐵路, Chuānzàng Tiělù)) is a partially opened high-elevation and the National first-class trunk railway in China that will connect Chengdu, the capital of Sichuan province, and Lhasa, the capital of Tibet, when fully completed.
 The line will be 1629 km long, and significantly cut travel time from Chengdu to Lhasa from 48 to 13 hours.

 History

 The first segment to enter operation was from Chengdu–Ya'an on 28 December 2018.
 The second segment to enter operation, from Nyingchi–Lhasa, opened on 25 June 2021.
-The final Ya'an–Nyingchi segment is expected to complete in 2030.
 It is the first electrified railway in the Tibet Autonomous Region, and the first higher-speed rail on the plateau.
 China high-speed railway service runs China Railway CR200J Fuxing series trainset on this line.
+The final Ya'an–Nyingchi segment is expected to complete in 2030.